UniMath/agda-unimath/NAMING-CONVENTIONS.md

   [full width equals sign](https://codepoints.net/U+ff1d) for the identity type, as the standard equals sign is a reserved symbol in Agda.

-If you are unsure about what to name your entry, ask us on the Univalent Agda discord server.
-One of the most commonly asked questions is what to name a certain thing.

-## Naming conventions we try to avoid
+## Naming practices we try to avoid

 - Abbreviations might seem like a good way to shorten names, but we use them sparingly.
 They might save a couple of keystrokes for the author, but in the